What happens when a forgotten place regains meaning?

 The Creative Region Linz & Upper Austria brought the location into the EU project DECORATOR as Pilot 4, and began shaping a process that would connect circular building, local knowledge and civic imagination.

-In collaboration with the Kunstuniversität Linz and its platform basehabitat, the project was integrated into the architecture curriculum as a semester project (Fall/Winter 2025/26).
+In collaboration with the Kunstuniversität Linz and its platform for sustainable and socially responsible architecture basehabitat, the project was integrated into the architecture curriculum as a semester project (Fall/Winter 2025/26).

-From the start, the municipality of Ebensee, the ÖBB, and local cultural actors from “Aufbruch Salzkammergut” were involved.
+From the start, the municipality of Ebensee, the ÖBB-Immobilienmanagement GmbH, and local cultural actors from “Aufbruch Salzkammergut” were involved.
 Together, they helped define the scope and framework for temporary reuse.

 Before the design process began, the team conducted a stakeholder analysis and reviewed existing material and history, including an architectural walk of Ebensee.

-The participatory process was accompanied by the architecture office nonconform, who facilitated citizen and stakeholder involvement.
+In October, the participatory process started, accompanied by nonconform, an architecture office with a focus on participatory planning processes, who facilitated citizen and stakeholder involvement.

-Parallel to their fieldwork, the students began developing first design concepts, which were presented in Linz to a group of advisors from Creative Region, nonconform, Aufbruch Salzkammergut, architects and professors.
+These first ideas and design concepts, which were presented in Linz to a group of advisors from Creative Region, nonconform, Aufbruch Salzkammergut, architects and professors.

 Based on the feedback, the five prototypes were further refined and finalized during the winter months.